arc53/DocsGPT/CONTRIBUTING.md

 # Welcome to DocsGPT Contributing Guidelines

-Thank you for choosing to contribute to our project!
+Thank you for choosing to contribute to DocsGPT!
 We greatly appreciate your help!

 ### [🎉 Join the Hacktoberfest with DocsGPT and Earn a Free T-shirt! 🎉](https://github.com/arc53/DocsGPT/blob/main/HACKTOBERFEST.md)